Founders

 Dr. Khalid Al Sulaiman, BSc.
 Pharm, SSC-PhP, SCC-CCP, BCCCP, BCNSP, MBA, FCCM

-Dr. Khalid A. Alsulaiman is a critical care clinical pharmacist consultant as well as an assistant professor in pharmacy practice.
-Currently, he serves as program director for critical care pharmacy residency at King Abdulaziz Medical City (Riyadh).
-Dr. Alsulaiman completed his bachelor's degree in pharmaceutical Sciences from King Saud University (KSU)3 in 2011.
-Dr. Alsulaiman completed his postgraduate studies at King Abdulaziz Medical City.
-He completed PGY-1 in 2013, accredited by the Saudi Commission for health specialties (SCHS) and the American society of health system pharmacists (ASHSP).
-Dr. Alsulaiman has a special interest in critical care, and in 2016 he completed his PGY-2 in critical care at King Abdulaziz Medical City and became a board-certified critical care pharmacist by both American and Saudi councils.
-In addition, he obtained American board certification in nutritional support in 2018 and is a board-certified nutritional support pharmacist., Moreover, he received his Master of Business Administration (MBA) degree from a Swiss Business School (SBS) in 2021.
-Recently, Dr. Alsulaiman was designated as a fellow in the American College of Critical Care Medicine (FCCM) in 2022.
+Dr. Khalid A. Alsulaiman is a critical care clinical pharmacist consultant and an assistant professor in pharmacy practice.
+Currently, he serves as the program director for critical care pharmacy residency at King Abdulaziz Medical City in Riyadh.
+Dr. Alsulaiman completed his bachelor's degree in pharmaceutical sciences from King Saud University (KSU) in 2011, followed by postgraduate studies at King Abdulaziz Medical City.
+He completed PGY-1 in 2013 and PGY-2 in critical care in 2016, becoming a board-certified critical care pharmacist by both American and Saudi councils.
+Additionally, he acquired American board certification in nutritional support in 2018 and is a board-certified nutritional support pharmacist.
+Dr. Alsulaiman furthered his education by obtaining a Master of Business Administration (MBA) degree from a Swiss Business School in 2021.
+He was designated as a fellow in the American College of Critical Care Medicine (FCCM) in 2022 and graduated from the Global Clinical Scholars Research Training (GCSRT) Program from Harvard Medical School, United States, in 2023.

 Dr. Alsulaiman is passionate about his career and ensures ongoing professional development in order to deliver the best care to his patients.
 His assertive nature, personal, professional attitude, and emotional sensitivity to patients make him a competent, effective, and respectful clinical pharmacist.
 He is the primary author of "Pharmacy Resident Shortcut" as well as "Critical Care Cornerstone".
 Moreover, he served as a reviewer for the book entitled "Critical Care Prep Course" by the American College of Clinical Pharmacy (ACCP) in 2020, 2021, and 2022.